krismbah/PyBer_Analysis/README.md

 ## Results

 - Describe the differences in ride-sharing data among the different city types.
 Using a scatter plot, we're able to see what appears to be a negative linear relationship between "Average Fare" and "Total Numbers of Rides" for the entire dataset.
-As the price of fares decline, total number of rides increase seen in Figure 1.
+As the price of fares decline, total number of rides increases seen in Figure 1.
 The frequency of rides appears to be most concentrated in Urban cities and least in Rural.
 As such, Rural cities present the highest Average Fares and Urban cities the lowest:

 Figure 1: